 The commercial district reflects the image of the entire community and plays a key role in the local economy.
 For these reasons, every resident has a vested interest in the future of our Main Street.
 Local citizens, merchants, property owners, realtors, bankers, historic preservation groups, civic groups, religious institutions, and local industries can all participate in revitalizing our Main Street.

 MSCC relies heavily on and greatly appreciates the community support and volunteers who offer their skills and time, and has a several opportunities to get involved.
 Individuals can get involved by volunteering at our events, reaching out to local businesses and sharing MSCC information, attending our monthly meetings, or serving on the Main Street Central City Commission.
-Please fill out the Stakeholder/Volunteer Form and send to email@example.com.
+Visit our volunteer opportunities for openings on the Main Street Central City Commission.

 Main Street Central City Commissioners